 The images below show the Route Tool path defined on a mechanical layer.

-A Board Cutout on the left with a Route Tool path defined in the image on the right.
+A Board Cutout in the first image, with a Route Tool path defined in the second image.

 Keepouts and the Board Shape